PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab04_Perceptron.md

 3. In-Class discussion

 ## Questions or issues?
-If you have any questions or issues regarding the course material, please first ask your peers or ask us in the in-class discussion at 16:00!
+If you have any questions or issues regarding the course material after the Q&A, please first ask your peers or ask us if you can't figure it out together!

 Good luck!

+## 0) Stand-up
+We start by hosting a stand-up.
+Form groups of ~ 5 and run on-another through the following points:
+- What progress have you made up since last datalab?
+- What progress do you anticipate to make today?
+- What impediments are you facing or expecting?
+- With what could you use help or support?

+**Open your worklog and plan your day informed by the stand-up and today's schedule**

+## 1) Q & A
+We start by briefly reflecting on what we learned about classification algoritms, overfitting and the bias-variance trade-off.
+Do you have any questions?
+Now is the time to ask them!

 ## 1) Oosterhout Dataset: Perceptron
 ### Document your code